github-vet/rangeclosure-findings/README.md

 1. **Mitigated** - the captured loop variable does not escape the block of the for loop, no undesirable behavior can occur.
 1. **Desirable Behavior** - the current capture semantics are required for the correct operation of the program.
 Changing the behavior of the compiler would break this code.

+### Desirable Behavior

+We don't currently have any examples of desirable behavior which depends on the current semantics of range-loop captures.
+The goal of the project is to determine whether such an example exists.

+We don't think such an example exists.
+This means that any examples marked as 'Desirable' will be faced with skepticism and a high degree of scrutiny.
+This should not discourage reporting that they suspect desirable behavior.
+Let us know!
+We will chime in and give our view.
+Just be aware that we may disagree, so is important to engage with a sense of professional detachment.
+Be humble and keep learning.

 ### Bugs

 An example is a bug when the captured loop variable causes "undesirable" or "confusing" behavior.
 These terms are somewhat subjective but it depends on the programmer's intent.
 While we can't _know_ the programmer's original intent, we _can_ ask whether the code exhibits a race condition and whether the actual behavior could be better achieved in a different way.